 - You love experimenting with different methods and want to tune into the perfect grow method

 I hope you enjoyed today's issue.
 As you may have gleaned from this article, I (Nebula Haze) personally love growing marijuana hydroponically.
 I believe proper flushing and overall lower nutrient levels give you marijuana buds that taste even better than soil-grown (though my opinion is obviously biased).

-At GrowWeedEasy.com, we are dedicated to teaching people how to grow the way they want.
-We'd love to hear from some soil growers and get your side of the story.
+At GrowWeedEasy.com, we are dedicated to teaching people how to grow indoors the way they want.
+We'd love to hear from some soil growers and get more from your side of the story!

 If you love growing marijuana in soil, don't hesitate to submit an article or pictures so we can share with the rest of the growing community!

 Now she grows in DWC using a 250W HPS, check out one of her grows!

 In response to the need for more tutorials aimed at new growers, Nebula co-founded GrowWeedEasy.com in 2010 with fellow grower Sirius Fourside.